Cluster equivalence and graded derived equivalence: Graded derived equivalence for cluster equivalent algebras

 \end{thma}

 For the statement of the main theorem of this section, we will need this technical definition.

-\begin{dfa} Let $\Lambda_1$ and $\Lambda_2$ be two algebras of global dimension $\leq 2$ which are $\tau_2$-finite.
+\begin{dfa} Let $\Lambda_1$ and $\Lambda_2$ be two algebras of global dimension~$\leq 2$ which are $\tau_2$-finite.
 For $j=1,2$, we denote by $\pi_j$ the canonical functor $\pi_j \colon \Dd_j\rightarrow \Cc_j$ where $\Dd_j:=\Dd^b(\Lambda_j)$ and $\Cc_j=\Cc_{\Lambda_j}$.
 We will say that $\Lambda_1$ and $\Lambda_2$ satisfy the \emph{compatibility condition} if there exists a sequence $i_1,i_2,\ldots, i_l$ (called \emph{compatible sequence}) and a $\ZZ$-graded QP $(\widetilde{Q}^1,W^1,d^1)$ with $W^1$ homogeneous of degree $1$ such that: \begin{enumerate} \item we have an isomorphism of $\ZZ$-graded algebras \item for any $0\leq j\leq l$, the quiver of $\End_{\Cc_1}(T_{j})$ has neither loops nor 2-cycles at the vertex $i_{j+1}$, where $T_j:=\mu_{i_j}\circ\cdots\circ \mu_{i_2}\circ \mu_{i_1}(\pi_1\Lambda_1)$; \item there exists an isomorphism $\End_{\Cc_1}(T_l)\simeq \End_{\Cc_2}(\pi_2\Lambda_2)$; \item the isomorphisms in (1) and (3) can be chosen in such a way that there exists a $\ZZ$-grading $d^2$ on $(\widetilde{Q}^2,W^2):= \mu_{i_l}\circ\cdots\circ \mu_{i_2}\circ \mu_{i_1}(\widetilde{Q}^1,W^1)$ such that we have an isomorphism of $\ZZ$-graded algebras \end{enumerate} \end{dfa}

 \begin{rema} \begin{enumerate} \item The grading $d^2$ will typically not be the grading obtained by mutation on graded quivers with potential. \item In this definition, (1), (2), (3) mean that the quivers with potential of $\widetilde{\Lambda}_1$ and $\widetilde{\Lambda}_2$ (see Theorem~\ref{keller}) are linked by a sequence of mutations, and that neither loops nor 2-cycles occur at any intermediate step of this sequence of mutations.
 (The condition of not having loops or 2-cycles is automatic if the QP is rigid.) \item If $\widetilde{\Lambda}_1 \simeq \widetilde{\Lambda}_2$, then conditions (1), (2) and (3) hold.
-We then have two (possibly) different $\ZZ$-grading on $\widetilde{\Lambda}_1=\widetilde{\Lambda}_2$.
-Condition (4) means that these two gradings yield a $\ZZ^2$-grading on $\widetilde{\Lambda}_1=\widetilde{\Lambda}_2$. \item When conditions (1), (2) and (3) are satisfied, condition (4) seems to always be satisfied in the actual examples. \end{enumerate}\end{rema}
+We then have two (possibly) different $\ZZ$-gradings on $\widetilde{\Lambda}_1=\widetilde{\Lambda}_2$.
+Condition (4) means that these two gradings yield a $\ZZ^2$-grading on $\widetilde{\Lambda}_1=\widetilde{\Lambda}_2$. \item When conditions (1), (2) and (3) are satisfied, we do not know of any counterexamples to condition (4) being satisfied. \end{enumerate}\end{rema}